 There are a few extra steps for WordPress sites.
 View the following article instead if your site is running WordPress:

 Is a Unique IP required to use an SSL certificate?

-No. In the past, Unique IPs were needed for older browsers which did not support Server Name Indication (SNI), however this is no longer the case.
+No. In the past, Unique IPs were needed for older browsers that did not support Server Name Indication (SNI), however, this is no longer the case.
 For more information, please see this article on SNI.